esl/jekyll-codesync-global/_posts/blog-posts/2019-12-02-day-1-the-tyranny-of-the-rocket-equation.md

 ---
 title: Day 1: The Tyranny of the Rocket Equation
-abstract: Day 1: The Tyranny of the Rocket Equation
+abstract: "Day 1: The Tyranny of the Rocket Equation
+"
 image: /images/DAY 01.png
 speaker_id: stavros-aronis
 type: article